Dry mouth is a condition where there is not enough saliva in your mouth.

 - Keep water by your bed at night.

 - Suck sugar-free sweets or chew sugar-free gum to stimulate saliva production.
 Limit their use, as too much of the sugar substitute can cause diarrhoea (runny poos).

 - Avoid alcohol, caffeine and smoking, as these make a dry mouth worse.

 - Try over-the-counter saliva substitutes or oral moisturisers.

 - Apply lip balm or lip moisturiser to your lips to prevent drying and cracking.

 - If you smoke, get support to quit.

 If you think your medicine is causing your dry mouth, don't stop it without getting advice from your doctor.

 Care of your teeth and gums

-Gingivitis and cavities are a greater problem for people with dry mouth, so good daily oral care is particularly important.
-It is also very important to see your dentist and dental hygienist regularly.
+Gum inflammation and cavities are a greater problem for people with dry mouth, so good daily oral care is particularly important.
+Also see your dentist and dental hygienist regularly.